-531.1 PROVIDER PARTICIPATION REQUIREMENTS
+531.1 PROVIDER PARTICIPATION REQUIREMENT

-To be certified as a PRTF, the facility must attest to meeting the Conditions of Participation (CoP) found in 42 CFR Subpart A, Definitions §440.160, 42 CFR Subpart D-Inpatient Psychiatric Services for individuals under age 21 in Psychiatric Facilities or Programs, Sections §441.150 - §441.182, Subpart G, Condition of Participation for the Use of Restraint or Seclusion in Psychiatric Residential Treatment Facilities Providing Inpatient Psychiatric Services for Individuals Under Age 21, 42 CFR Subpart G, §483.350 - §483.376.
+To be certified as a PRTF, the facility must attest to meeting the Conditions of Participation found in 42 CFR Subpart A, Definitions §440.160, 42 CFR Subpart D-Inpatient Psychiatric Services for individuals under age 21 in Psychiatric Facilities or Programs, Sections §441.150 and §441.182, Subpart G, Condition of Participation for the Use of Restraint or Seclusion in Psychiatric Residential Treatment Facilities Providing Inpatient Psychiatric Services for Individuals Under Age 21, 42 CFR Subpart G, §483.350 - §483.376.

-Each PRTF that provides inpatient psychiatric services to individuals under age 21 must attest, in writing that the facility is in compliance with CMS' standards governing the use of restraint and seclusion.
-This attestation must be signed by the Facility Director.
-A facility with a current provider agreement with West Virginia Medicaid must provide that attestation to BMS at the time of enrollment and yearly by July 21, or upon a change in the Facility Director.
-(42 CFR §483.374).
+Each PRTF that provides inpatient psychiatric services to members under age 21 must attest, in writing that the facility follows CMS' standards governing the use of restraint and seclusion.
+The facility director must sign this attestation.
+A facility with a current provider agreement with West Virginia Medicaid must provide that attestation to BMS at the time of enrollment and yearly by July, or upon a change in the facility director (42 CFR §483.374).